-During the first six months of 2013, we increased our economic interest in three unconsolidated community centers and subsequently disposed of our interests in those properties.
-Additionally, we disposed of our interests in two consolidated retail properties and one unconsolidated retail property.
-The aggregate gain recognized on these transactions was approximately \$61.5 million.
+During the first nine months of 2013, we increased our economic interest in three unconsolidated community centers and subsequently disposed of our interests in those properties.
+Additionally, we disposed of our interests in four consolidated retail properties and two unconsolidated retail properties.
+The aggregate gain recognized on these transactions was approximately \$72.6 million.
+Also, during the third quarter of 2013, we disposed of our interest in an office property located in the Boston, Massachusetts area.
+The gain on the sale was \$7.9 million which is included in other income in the accompanying consolidated statements of operations and comprehensive income.

 On May 30, 2013 we acquired a 100% interest in a 390,000 square foot outlet center located near Portland, Oregon for cash consideration of \$146.7 million.
 The fair value of the acquisition was recorded primarily as investment property and lease related intangibles.
-As part of this transaction, we recognized a gain of approximately \$27.3 million.
+As a result of the excess of fair value over amounts paid, we recognized a gain of approximately \$27.3 million.